-In March 18–20, 2019, together with colleagues from University of Michigan, we organize the Comparative Survey Design and Implementation (CSDI) International Workshop (Warsaw, Poland).
+In March 18–20, 2019, together with colleagues from University of Michigan, we organized the Comparative Survey Design and Implementation (CSDI) International Workshop (Warsaw, Poland).
 CSDI enjoys high scientific recognition in the field of comparative survey methodology, as they provide guidelines and best practices for all elements that form the lifecycle of multicultural surveys (ccsg.isr.umich.edu).
 CSDI annual workshops constitute a forum and platform of collaboration for scholars involved in research relevant for comparative survey methods.
-The 2019 conference is hosted by IFiS PAN with financial and organizational support from the Polish Academy of Sciences and CSDI.
+The 2019 conference was hosted by IFiS PAN with financial and organizational support from the Polish Academy of Sciences and CSDI.

 In 2018, we organized the international conference Politics and Inequality across Nations and Time: Theoretical and Empirical Approaches (Warsaw, Poland, IFiS PAN, December 12–14, 2018).
 The conference brought together young and established social scientists from Europe, USA, and Latin America.
 Presentations were on substantive and methodological issues related to political voice and economic inequality.
 Speakers included Frederick Solt, University of Iowa, Catherine Bolzendahl, University of California-Irvine, and Katerina Vrablikova, University of Bath, UK, among others.